-In our negotiation process, player 1 proposes $a_1b_1$ as her maximum preferred string and player 2 proposes $a_2b_2$ .
-When the mediator computes the acceptable probability, $a_2b_2$ has the same probability as $a_1b_1$ for Player 1 and $a_1b_1$ has 0.8, an acceptable probability for Player 2.
+In our negotiation process, Player 1 proposes a_1b_1 as her maximum preferred string and Player 2 proposes a_2b_2 .
+When the mediator computes the acceptable probability, a_2b_2 has the same probability as a_1b_1 for Player 1 and a_1b_1 has 0.8, an acceptable probability for Player 2.
 If there is no backward edge from the maximum preferred string to a particular string, the two strings may have the same probability.
-For instance, if two strings, $a_1b_1$ and $a_2b_2$ (see Figure 10 (c)) have a backward edge from the same string ( $a_2b_1$ ), then, $a_1b_1$ and $a_2b_2$ have the same probability.
+For instance, if two strings, a_1b_1 and a_2b_2 (see Figure 10 (c)) have a backward edge from the same string (a_2b_1) , then a_1b_1 and a_2b_2 have the same probability.
 This reasoning can easily be applied to search on the preference graphs given from the cyclic CP-nets.
-In our example, the mediator proposes $a_2b_2$ which is Player 2's proposed string.
-It also has the same acceptable probability as Player 1's proposed string $a_1b_1$ .
+In our example, the mediator proposes a_2b_2 which is Player 2's proposed string.
+It also has the same acceptable probability as Player 1's proposed string a_1b_1 .
 Both players accept the mediator's proposal because it meets their maximum preference utility.

-3.4 Negotiating International Conflict
+3.5 Negotiating International Conflict: Camp David

 Our approach can be applied to international conflict resolution as well.
-Camp David is a well-known negotiation process that happened between Egypt and Israel in 1978.
+As a reminder, Camp David was a well-known negotiation process that happened between Egypt and Israel in 1978.
 The negotiation process lasted for 13 days and the United States acted as a mediator.
-U.S mediators had already known deeply about the preferred solutions of Egypt and Israeli and they decided to use a single negotiation text (SNT).
+U.S mediators had already known deeply about the preferred solutions of Egypt and Israeli and the impossibility of the countries' teams negotiating directly face to face.
+Therefore, they decided to use a single negotiation text (SNT).
 The U.S started by offering its first SNT-1 but was not trying to push this first proposal.
 It was meant to serve as an initial SNT; a text to be criticized by both sides, then modified, and remodified in an iterative manner.
 These modifications would be made by the U.S based on the recommended changes by both sides.
-After playing six rounds, a satisfactory agreement, the Camp David accord, was reached [19].
+After six rounds, a satisfactory agreement, the Camp David accord, was reached [19].
 We can simulate this negotiation using the proposed approach.
 In Camp David, there are two players, Egypt and Israel, and four basic negotiation issues [22, 16]:

-- 1. A peace treaty and normalization of relations between Egypt and Israel (A); - 2.
-Demilitarization and removal of Israeli settlements from Sinai (B); - 3.
-Linkage between these issues and the future of the West Bank and Gaza (C); - 4.
-A statement on principles, including Israeli withdrawal from all occupied territories and the right of Palestinians to self-determination (D).
+- A A peace treaty and normalization of relations between Egypt and Israel; - B Demilitarization and removal of Israeli settlements from Sinai; - C The future of the West Bank and Gaza; - D A statement of principles on Israeli withdrawal from occupied territories and the right of Palestinians to self-determination.